xapian/xapian-docsprint/concepts/indexing/databases.rst

 On-disk databases
 -----------------

-As mentioned, Xapian 1.4 has a default database type called *Glass*;
+As mentioned, Xapian 1.4.x and 2.x have a default database type called *Glass*;
 :ref:`earlier formats can be upgraded using Xapian's copydatabase utility
 <upgrading-databases>`.
 When opening an existing database, Xapian will
 automatically figure out the backend to use.